 The source connector and heart beat schedule are required configuration that need to be set for FinDock to function properly.
 The default source connector tells FinDock where to store and management payment data whenever the source is not explicitly defined in, for example, and API call.

-The FinDock Heart Beat is an Apex class that automatically manages other FinDock Apex class scheduling, including PaymentSchedulesSchedule and MessagesCleaner.
+The FinDock Heart Beat is an Apex class that automatically manages other FinDock Apex class scheduling, such as PaymentSchedulesSchedule.
 You may still have other Apex classes that need to be schedule separtely.
 See below for more information.

 To configure general settings:

 - From the FinDock Setup tab, click the General icon.

 - Click Save.

 - Click the Schedule Heart Beat button

 Activate each installed FinDock package.
 Additional payment extension or source packages need to be activated as well when they are installed.

 To activate packages:

 - Launch the FinDock app and click on the Activate/Deactivate tab.